Cross-posted from our joint Raising Women’s Voices campaign

 Warnock becomes Georgia’s first Black senator and just the 11th Black US senator to ever serve — a group that includes former President Obama and Vice President-elect Harris.
 Ossoff becomes Georgia’s first Jewish senator (and the 37th Jewish US senator to ever serve).
 Both races were marked by shocking, if not surprising, racist and anti-Semitic attacks on the candidates — one observer noted that “Loeffler ran ads darkening Warnock’s skin and Perdue ran ads enlarging Ossoff’s nose.”

-The dynamics of the race were upended by calls from prominent Donald Trump allies to boycott the Senate elections — “Why would you go back and vote in another rigged election?” asked one — and a secretly recorded call of Trump threatening the Georgia Secretary of State unless he retroactively threw the presidential election to Trump.
-Ultimately, Republican meltdown combined with the long-term vision and years-long work of Black women activists in Georgia boosted the two Democrats over a hurdle (the runoff system) that was explicitly designed as a Jim Crow tool to defeat the power of Black voters.
+The dynamics of the race were upended by calls from prominent Donald Trump allies to boycott the Senate elections — “Why would you go back and vote in another rigged election?” asked one — and a secretly recorded call of the president threatening the Georgia Secretary of State unless he retroactively threw the presidential election to Trump.
+Ultimately, Republican chaos combined with the long-term vision and years-long work of Black women activists in Georgia boosted the two Democrats over a hurdle (the runoff system) that was explicitly designed as a Jim Crow tool to defeat the power of Black voters.

 The Warnock and Ossoff victories now split the balance of partisan power in the US Senate 50-50, giving Democrats majority control in two weeks on January 20, when newly inaugurated Vice President Harris will become the tie-breaking vote.
 (Senator-designate Alex Padilla, currently California’s Secretary of State, will be sworn in at the same time.)
 This has wide-ranging implications for our work, moving the center of power away from soon-to-be Minority Leader Mitch McConnell (KY) and the Senate Republicans who are up for re-election in 2022 and toward the group of Senate swing votes who will be essential to passing any deal.
-The latter group includes Democrats like Joe Manchin (WV) and Republicans like Susan Collins (ME), Lisa Murkowski (AK), and Mitt Romney (UT).
+The latter group includes Democrats like Joe Manchin (WV) and Kyrsten Sinema (AZ) and Republicans like Susan Collins (ME), Lisa Murkowski (AK), and Mitt Romney (UT).

 Reflecting on the horror of yesterday’s attack on the Capitol

 Like so many Americans, I was glued to my screen and my phone for much of yesterday, watching in horror as extremist mobs violated the symbols of our democracy in the name of overturning a free and fair election that they lost by millions of votes.
-Right-wing thugs smashed through windows, broke down doors, scaled walls, broke into the Senate chamber, looted, ransacked congressional offices, attacked members of the media, hung nooses, and tangled with a Capitol Police force that at times seemed inexplicably and horrifyingly outmanned and at times disturbingly blasé or even cooperative.
+Right-wing insurrectionists smashed through windows, broke down doors, scaled walls, broke into the Senate chamber, looted, ransacked congressional offices, attacked members of the media, hung nooses, and tangled with a Capitol Police force that at times seemed inexplicably and horrifyingly outmanned and at times disturbingly blasé or even cooperative.

 Meanwhile, the president tweeted his encouragement to the mob, attacked his own vice president for following the Constitution even as that vice president was under threat of physical violence, and refused to authorize DC Mayor Muriel Bowser’s request to call out the DC National Guard.
 (Without the authority of a state, Bowser relies on federal permission to mobilize the DC guard.
 Trump’s stonewalling forced her to seek help from her neighboring governors in Virginia and Maryland before Vice President Pence, not Trump, ultimately gave the order for the DC guard to assist.)